 Glossary: Computer-grade Flooring

 The predecessor to permanent static-dissipative and conductive flooring, computer-grade carpet contains a high density of bi-component yarns.
 Sometimes called low kV or antistatic carpeting, computer-grade floors will generate no more than 3500 volts of static electricity.
-These floors are not ground-able and have no ability to ground a static charge: because they have no conductive or dissipative properties, computer-grade floors cannot be tested with an ohm meter.
+These floors are not ground-able and have no ability to ground a static charge.
+Because they have no conductive or static-dissipative properties, computer-grade floors cannot be tested with an ohm meter.

 Designed to prevent nuisance static and nothing more, they are good ONLY for preventing shocks when people touch metal objects like a doorknob.
 A 3.5 kV-computer-grade floor is not intended or warranted for reducing charges to the minute thresholds necessary to protect static-sensitive electronic parts and systems.